Azure-Samples/cognitive-services-speech-sdk/public_samples/quickstart/text-to-speech/objectivec-ios/README.md

 1. Make the debug output visible (**View** > **Debug Area** > **Activate Console**).
 1. Select the test destination (**Product** > **Destination**) to choose a device connected to your macOS machine or a iOS simulator.
 1. Build and run the example code by selecting **Product** -> **Run** from the menu or clicking the **Play** button.
-1. After you input a text and click the button in the app, you should hear the synthesized audio played.
+1. After you input some text and click the button in the app, you should hear the synthesized audio played.

 ## References